How to make money in Bitcoin through ATMs?

 In the case of a traditional ATM, merchants or shop owners, who provide space for the machine, receive a commission based on how many people used the ATM during the given period.
 This also means that you can’t make much profit from such a machine in a bad period like the pandemic situation was now.
 In contrast, in most cases, Bitcoin ATMs already generate money for us simply by placing them in our store.
 This is the so-called rental option, in which case we really only need to provide space, electricity, and internet and then wait for our fixed monthly income.

 If, on the other hand, we want to go further down the way, providers like ChainBytes are also offering a scheme to contract as an operating partner.
 With this option, we will get a certain commission for each monthly transaction – in the case of very busy places, it is worth getting into it.

 Since quite a few parameters can affect how much we can earn as an owner and operator of a Bitcoin ATM, only estimated numbers are available.
-Even Forbes wrote earlier that we can get an average of 10-15% commission per transaction and the average monthly total is somewhere around $ 12,000.
-It also means that we can have a good ROI on the money we spend on the Bitcoin ATM.
+With average fees currently between 10-15% It also means that we can have a good ROI on the money we spend on the Bitcoin ATM.

 The Easiest Way to Buy and Sell Bitcoin Bitcoin (BTC) has become a desirable digital asset initially available only through digital exchanges and over-the-counter (OTC) trading.
 While there is great demand for it as a store of value and medium of exchange,...

 Your Bitcoin ATM, Your Bitcoin Bitcoin is proving to be a valuable asset, as such, users must be made aware of the importance of fully holding Bitcoin in their custody.
 When users purchase and hold Bitcoins on exchanges, they do not actually have custody of it....